 GPS systems are able to locate your assets using a pre-installed transmitter that triangulates the location of the specific object using signals from several satellites and calculating the delay between each one.
 Today, GPS tracking is being used on expensive equipment across various industries.
 You can find the GPS device attached to:

 - Refrigerated trucks and trailers

 Installation of GPS Tracking from Rental Equipment

 GPS devices should be installed in the assets you want to track by a reputable company with a history of operational excellence in the tracking process.
 Your GPS service of choice should provide you with a range of services such as location tracking, software with easy configuration, and remote diagnostics (for powered assets like generators, vehicles or refrigerated trailers).
-These services help ensure that your assets are not only protected but are working correctly and the information is available to you in real-time.
+These services help ensure that your assets are protected and working correctly and that the information is available in real time.

 Modern tracking solutions let you receive GPS tracking information through mobile devices like cell phones and tablets via text or applications created specifically for live tracking.
 You can also get stand-alone services where you can purchase specialized software and choose how you want to access the tracking services.
 Web-based tracking services often require a log-in to access updates and the position data of your vehicles or assets.

 PS asset tracking systems make it incredibly simple to know exactly where your assets are at all times.
 Whether you need small tool GPS tracking for frequently-misplaced objects or vehicle and equipment tracking systems for larger assets, there is a GPS equipment tracker suitable for your needs.